FrontEndFoxes/curriculum/workshop/ch6.md

 ## Add some Data

 Let's query the Dog CEO API again to get 15 random images of dogs for the users to swipe.
-First, add a `data` object as a placeholder for our data arrays and to keep the `swipeLayoutAnimated` value `ON_EVENTS`.
+Open the `HelloWorld.vue` file and add a `data` object as a placeholder for our data arrays and to keep the `swipeLayoutAnimated` value `ON_EVENTS`.
 This latter value will force the user to only be able to swipe left or right (and not up or down) - because the plugin allows the developer to specify that the layout will only respond to swipe gestures that have a callback.

-Add this block directly under `new Vue({`:
+Replace the current data block:

 ```js
 data() {